LJWatson/decks/README.md

 # decks
-Decks for talks in 2016.
+Decks and videos for talks by Léonie Watson. https://ljwatson.github.io/decks/
-https://ljwatson.github.io/decks/